 04/23/2026

 Defendant is the largest owner of local broadcast television stations in the country, with 164 broadcast stations across 114 markets and reaches 70 percent of U.S. households.
 Target company is the second-largest owner of local English-language television stations, with 64 stations across 51 markets and reaches 40 percent of U.S. households.
 Plaintiff, a satellite cable company, distributes video programming content from broadcast stations like defendants to provide channels to its subscribers.
 Plaintiff alleged that the merger would give defendants control of 228 broadcast stations, reaching 80 percent of television households in 132 markets and creating new Big Four duopolies and triopolies.
-Plaintiff argued that this concentration would allow defendants to raise fees, threaten more coercive blackouts, and reduce local news quality by consolidating newsrooms in overlapping markets.
+Plaintiff argued that this concentration would allow defendants to raise fees, threaten more coercive blackouts, and reduce local news quality by consolidating newsrooms in overlap markets.

 On March 18, 2026, plaintiff filed suit seeking to block the merger.
 The following day the DOJ ended its antitrust review and the FCC approved the license transfers.
 Defendants immediately consummated the acquisition.
 Plaintiff then filed its motion for a TRO on March 20, 2026 to prevent defendants from further integrating.

-The Court agreed with plaintiff that defendants’ proposed integration efforts would make it difficult to divest target company stations, further weighing in favor of the TRO.
-Finally, the Court rejected defendants’ undue delay defense, finding plaintiff had properly engaged with federal regulators during their review, filed suit before the merger closed, and moved for emergency relief promptly after consummation.
+The court agreed with plaintiff that defendants’ proposed integration efforts would make it difficult to divest target company stations, further weighing in favor of the TRO.
+Finally, the court rejected defendants’ undue delay defense, finding plaintiff had properly engaged with federal regulators during their review, filed suit before the merger closed, and moved for emergency relief promptly after consummation.

-The Court’s order requires defendant to maintain target company as a separate and independently managed business, erect firewalls to prevent the sharing of competitively sensitive information, and preserve all target company assets, staffing, and operations at pre-transaction levels.
-The order remains in effect for 14 days and the Court has scheduled an in-person hearing on the preliminary injunction for April 7, 2026.
+The court’s order requires defendant to maintain target company as a separate and independently managed business, erect firewalls to prevent the sharing of competitively sensitive information, and preserve all target company assets, staffing, and operations at pre-transaction levels.
+The order remains in effect for 14 days and the court has scheduled an in-person hearing on the preliminary injunction for April 7, 2026.

 Links & Downloads